aya-alasmar/reading-notes/read7.md

    2. **Syntax**: How you put those words together to create instructions computers can follow.

 * what might have gone wrong - programmers call **debugging.**
+* Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.

 ###### What happens when you entered your name inside imput feild and press to btn (ok)?
 1. The script is triggered when the button is clicked.